 - Read and follow all the instructions and warnings on Material Safety Data Sheets (MSDS) from manufacturer for all chemicals used. - Become familiar with and follow all warnings, recommendations, instructions and procedures for: first aid measures, safe use, mixing, handling, applying, spills clean-up, storage and disposal of all chemicals as listed on the manufacturer's label or MSDS of any herbicides, pesticides or other chemicals. - Wear all personal protective equipment as recommended on the manufacturer's label or MSDS of any herbicides, pesticides or other chemicals.
-Personal protective equipment may include safety glasses or goggles and/or face shields, chemical resistant gloves, rubber boots, and a respirator or air purifying filter mask. - Before working on this machine, be sure the valve system and hopper has been thoroughly rinsed according to the recommendations of the chemical manufacturer (see MSDS and product labels). - Obtain the proper training before using or handling any chemicals.
-Follow all local, state and federal requirements for the handling and spreading of chemicals. - Be sure to verify there is an adequate supply of clean water and soap nearby and immediately wash off any chemicals that may contact you. - Handle chemicals in a well-ventilated area. - Keep clean water available for immediate rinsing off and clean-up of any spilled chemicals. - Never enter the spray tank or hopper with your unprotected hands, or place your mouth or face over or into these openings.
+Personal protective equipment may include safety glasses or goggles and/or face shields, chemical resistant gloves, rubber boots, and a respirator or air purifying filter mask. - Before working on this machine, be sure the sprayer/valve system and hopper have been thoroughly rinsed according to the recommendations of the chemical manufacturer (see MSDS and product labels). - Obtain the proper training before using or handling any chemicals.
+Follow all local, state and federal requirements for the handling and spreading of chemicals. - Be sure to verify there is an adequate supply of clean water and soap nearby and immediately wash off any chemicals that may contact you. - Handle chemicals in a well-ventilated area. - Keep clean water available for immediate rinsing off and clean-up of any spilled chemicals, especially when filling the sprayer tank. - Do NOT attempt to clean spray nozzles by blowing through them or placing in or near your mouth.

+• Never enter the spray tank or hopper with your unprotected hands, or place your mouth or face over or into these openings.
 Chemicals and fumes may be hazardous to your health.

 - Reduce your speed and minimize the weight of your load (in the hopper and volume in the tanks) when operating on hills or rough terrain to avoid possible instability, tipping or rollover of the machine. - Liquid in the tank and granular materials in the hopper may shift during operation.
 This is most common while turning, going up, down or across hills, when suddenly changing speed, or operating on rough terrain.
 This shift in load may cause possible instability, tipping or rollover of the machine.
-Reduce your speed in these situations. - The sprayer hand wand may trap liquid under high pressure even when the engine is off.
-Accidental high pressure spray discharge is hazardous and could cause serious injury to you or bystanders. - Do NOT point the hand wand or spray near people. - Always stay clear of the sprayer hand wand nozzle and never point it at anything you do not intend to spray. - The hand wand is pressurized anytime the sprayer pump is activated with the shutoff valve open. - Take care to relieve the pressure in the hand wand every time after shutting off the engine by squeezing the trigger while pointing it in a safe direction. - Do NOT point the hand wand or spray electrical components or wires. - Do NOT attempt to disconnect the spray wand from the unit while the system is pressurized
+Reduce your speed in these situations.